In this post, find the full form of FD and how FD works. Learn about the benefits of FD as well as the many forms of FD.

 The most important advantages of FD are as follows:

-How Interest on FDs is Worked Out
+How Interest in FDs is Worked Out

 The following formula is used to figure out the interest on FDs.